Selected Reserve GI Bill (MGIB-SR)

 - Air National Guard

 Each Selected Reserve determines eligibility.
 Eligibility usually ends on the day you leave the selected reserve.
-One exception to this rule: You are mobilized (or recalled to active duty from your reserve status).
+One exception to this rule is if you are mobilized (or recalled to active duty from your reserve status).
 In this case your eligibility may be extended for the amount of time you are mobilized PLUS four months.
 For example, if you are mobilized for 12 months, your eligibility period is extended for 16 months (12 months active duty plus 4 months.)
 So even if you leave the Reserves after mobilization, you may have additional eligibility to the MGIB-SR.

 To qualify, you must: